-The President and primary staff of Geologic Mapping, Inc. is Pete Rowley.
-He works closely with many colleagues who have their own consulting firms and are senior scientists as well.
-The resume of Pete Rowley follows.
-(The pictures above are from five 4-month-long field seasons in Antarctica, four of which Pete led or co-led when employed by the USGS, when he and many colleagues geologically mapped more than 50,000 square miles of previously unvisited mountains.
-And the geologic map below and a series of pictures in Publications are from Mount St. Helens, Washington, where he led USGS press conferences (the young man on the TV screen in a photo elsewhere) in June 1980 and, with colleagues, mapped pyroclastic flows and related deposits from the five major 1980 eruptions.)
+The President and primary staff of Geologic Mapping, Inc. is Pete Rowley (photo below).
+He works closely with many colleagues in academia and business.
+The resume of Pete is available on request.
+An abbreviated version of this resume, with photos, makes up this website.
+(Some of the pictures above are from five 4-month-long field seasons in Antarctica, the first where Pete was second in charge to Paul Williams, then three seasons that he led, then the last that he co-led with Brian Storey of the British Antarctic Survey using BAS logistics.
+During those 5 seasons, Pete and many colleagues geologically mapped more than 50,000 square miles of previously unvisited mountains, the last unexplored mountainous area on the Earth’s surface.
+Some other photos are from the eruption of Mount St. Helens in 1980, when Pete (the young man on the TV screen in a photo elsewhere) led USGS press conferences as Information Scientist in June and August and, with colleagues, mapped pyroclastic flows and related deposits from the five major 1980 eruptions and wrote reports for several years.)

 PETER D. ROWLEY, Ph.D.